aha3/Learn-SQL/SQL Queries.md

 Using the `BETWEEN` operator, write a query that selects all rows where the movie titles that begin with letters 'D' up to but not including 'G'.

 ### And

-Sometimes we want to combine multiple conditions in a `WHER`E clause to make the result set more specific and useful.
+Sometimes we want to combine multiple conditions in a `WHERE` clause to make the result set more specific and useful.

 One way of doing this is to use the `AND` operator.
 Here, we use the `AND` operator to only return 90's romance movies.
 `SELECT * FROM movies WHERE year BETWEEN 1990 AND 1999 AND genre = 'romance';`